blinkinput/blinkinput-android/templatingAPI/templatingAPI.md

  * Constructor from {@link Parcel}
  * @param in Parcel containing serialized classifier.
  */
-private CroIDOldTemplatingClassifier(Parcel in) {
+private CroIDTemplatingClassifier(Parcel in ) {
-    mParcelizedOldDocumentNumberParser = ParserParcelization.CREATOR.createFromParcel(in);
+    mParcelizedDocumentNumberParser = ParserParcelization.CREATOR.createFromParcel(in);
 }
 ```